oracle-livelabs/university/applied-database-systems-ai-db/database-basics-ai-db/database-basics-ai-db.md

     > Note: Avoid the use of the **ManagedCompartmentforPaaS** compartment as this is an Oracle default used for Oracle Platform Services.

-## Task 2: Create the Autonomous Database Instance
+## Task 2: Create the Autonomous AI Database Instance

-1. This brings up the __Create Autonomous Database__ screen where you will specify the configuration of the instance.
+1. This brings up the __Create Autonomous AI Database__ screen where you will specify the configuration of the instance.
 2. Provide basic information for the autonomous database:

     - __Display Name__ - Enter a memorable name for the database for display purposes.
 For this lab, use __FirstName LastName__ example (John Smith).